cklb/pymoskito/docs/tutorial/new_controller.rst

 The only method to implement contains the control law and will be called by the solver during runtime.
 Its parameters are the current time, the current values of trajectory, feedforward and controller input.
-The parameter :py:data:`**kwargs` is free to be used as needed, in this case it is ignored.
+The parameter :py:data:`**kwargs` holds further information, which is explained in :doc:`the Full Users Guide <../guide/controller>`.
+In this case it is ignored.
 Since this controller will be stabilizing the system in the steady state [0,0,0,0], it has to be subtracted to work on the small signal scale.